rawify/Quaternion.js/README.md

 Quaternion slerp(q)(pct)
 ---
 Returns a function to interpolate spherical between two quaternions.
-Called with a percentag, the function returns the interpolated Quaternion.
+Called with a percentage, the function returns the interpolated Quaternion.

 Quaternion.fromAxisAngle(axis, angle)
 ---